"Eastern" perspective: three ancient Indian ideas

 available by the Project

 Gutenberg).
-In contemporary language it is now also used
+In contemporary language it now also denotes any particularly large vehicle or machine and

 The double association of jagat with jagannath